-Although Zcash (ZEC) is one of the 100 largest cryptocurrencies, it isn’t available in as many places as you might expect in the UK.
+Although Zcash (ZEC) remains one of the 100 largest cryptocurrencies around, it isn’t available in as many places as you might expect in the UK.

 Given that, where’s the best place to buy Zcash (ZEC) in the UK in 2022?

 In this short guide, I’ll quickly summarise your options and then outline how to buy Zcash (ZEC) without getting ripped off.

 Quick Version: How to Buy ZEC in the UK

 Here are the only places I’ve been able to find that allow you to buy Zcash (ZEC) in the UK.